 Express yourself on Tinder and Instagram

 Spotify has partnerships with many other apps, including Instagram and Tinder.
 You can share the name, artist, and album artwork of a song to your Instagram story with the click of a button on Spotify.
-If you link your Spotify account to Tinder, you can publish your frequently played songs on your Tinder profile—you know, to make sure you attract people with as impeccable music taste as yourself.
+If you link your Spotify account to Tinder, you can publish the songs you frequently play on your Tinder profile—you know, to make sure you attract people with the same impeccable music taste as yourself.
 And, of course, you can connect your account with Facebook to find friends more easily.

 Similarly, many music-listening devices, such as the Samsung Galaxy Buds Plus, offer Spotify integration for easy access.